Aideepakchaudhary/Solidity-learning/Hardhat-simple-storage/README.md

 `yarn add hardhat-gas-reporter --dev`

 To check if we have missed any line for testing, we use `solidity coverage`.

-Install Solidity coverage by : `yarn add --dev solidity-coverage`
+Install Solidity coverage by : `yarn add --dev solidity-coverage` Run coverage by this command: `yarn hardhat coverage`.